Application Processes for Degree-Seeking Students

 - Two reference forms will be supplied with the application form.
 The applicant signs each form and requests references from a recent employer or an educator, who is not a relative.
 The person completing the reference form should place the form in an envelope, seal the envelope, and sign it across the seal.
 It is recommended that the signed and sealed reference forms be included with the application for admission.
 References from relatives or personal friends will not be accepted.

 - LPNs and RNs applying for admission must also submit a copy of their current Illinois nursing license.

 - Applicants will be required to submit a birth certificate with embossed seal.
 (Birth certificates become part of the academic file and are not returned.
 Photocopies of your official birth certificate are not accepted.)

 - All applicants will receive a confirmation letter after their application has been received.
-With this letter, additional information on how to complete the required background check and assessment test will be encolsed.
+With this letter, additional information on how to complete the required assessment test will be encolsed.
 (This will be mailed to the address provided on your application.)

 - It is highly recommended for all applicants to complete the HESI Admission Assessment Exam before the application deadline.

 - A completed health record is required to be on file for all students after acceptance into the College.

 - Evidence of current CPR certification must be supplied for enrollment in clinical nursing courses.